art-framework-suite/hep-hpc/README.md

 ### How do I get set up? ###

-In addition to cloning the repository, you'll need to have access to the latest version of the `paterno/pyhdf` Docker image, from Docker Hub (https://hub.docker.com/r/paterno/pyhdf/).
+In addition to cloning the repository, you may want to have access to the latest version of the `paterno/pyhdf` Docker image, from Docker Hub (https://hub.docker.com/r/paterno/pyhdf/).

-All file generation is done from within a running Docker container, using the `makefile` provided in this repository.
+All file generation **except for use of MPI and `mpio`** can be done from within a running Docker container, using the `makefile` provided in this repository.
+The system has also been tested with a native installation on OSX Yosemite.
+This is done using:

+1. Python from Homebrew.
+2. MPI from Homebrew, specifically `open-mpi`.
+3. HDF5 from Homebrew, built from source with the options `--with-mpi --without-cxx`.
+4. `mpi4py` (version 2.0.0) installed using `pip`.
+5. `h5py` installed from the installation tarball, after run `python setup.py configure --mpi` to force creation of the MPI-aware version of `h5py`.

+To go the Docker route:
 1. Install the Docker image using `docker pull`.
 2. In the directory to which you cloned this repository, start the image using:
 ```
 #!bash
 $ docker run --rm -it --name hdfwork -v $PWD:/hdfwork -w /hdfwork paterno/pyhdf
 ```

-To generate files, then just run `make` from within the container.
+To generate files, then just run `make` from within the container (or, if working with native installs, just in a shell).

+### Active branches

+The *master* branch of the repository has the code that is using `mpio` to write files.
+The *no_mpio* branch of the repository has the code using the default I/O driver.

 ### Contribution guidelines ###